rotki/rotki/docs/usage_guide.rst

 Changing the Profit Currency
 =============================

-Rotkehlchen calculates everything, including your profit/loss for your tax report into a given FIAT currency.
+Rotki calculates everything, including your profit/loss for your tax report into a given FIAT currency.
 This is what we call the ``profit_currency``.
 By default this is the US Dollar.
 You can easily change this setting by clicking on the currency icon the top right menu and changing it to the currency you are using.

 Connecting to an Ethereum Client
 ==================================

-When Rotkehlchen begins it tries to connect to a local ethereum node running with an rpc port set at the default port ``8545``.
+When Rotki begins it tries to connect to a local ethereum node running with an rpc port set at the default port ``8545``.
 If no client is running then all blockchain queries will use etherscan and this will be rather slower.

 If you want to connect to an ethereum client running in a non-default port you can set that through the settings.
 Click the person icon on the top right menu and select "Settings" from the drop down menu.
 This will take you to the settings page.
 Write the desired url/port port in ETH RPC endpoing textbox.

 Adding an Exchange
 =====================

-You can integrate many different exchanges with Rotkehlchen.
+You can integrate many different exchanges with Rotki.
 Currently supported exchanges are: Kraken, Poloniex, Bittrex, Bitmex and Binance.

 To do so you have to go to your exchange and create an API key.
-If the exchange allows it make sure that the API Key only has reading/querying permissions to your account and nothing else since that is all the permissions needed by Rotkehlchen.
+If the exchange allows it make sure that the API Key only has reading/querying permissions to your account and nothing else since that is all the permissions needed by Rotki.

 Click the Person Icon on the top right menu and then choose "User Settings".
 This will take you to your user settings page.
 Under the exchange settings sections, select your exchange from the dropdown menu.
 Then copy and paste the ``API Key`` and the ``API Secret`` in the respective text fields and press submit.